o1-labs/rfcs/00xx-vinegar.md

 The operations needed are conceptually very similar to the operations in the existing Pickles circuits.
 However, because we want to avoid hard-coding the particular details of the target Kimchi proof into the circuit, we will need to be careful to construct 'VinegarStep' and 'VinegarWrap' in a generic way, with some mechanism to describe the verification steps required for a particular target Kimchi-style proof.

+Note that everything that is currently verified by Pickles needs to be verified in either VinegarStep or VinegarWrap.
+In Pickles, the wrap proof expands the previous step for the next step.
+This includes computing step's deferred values (xi, combined inner product, b, r).
+However, VinegarStep needs to work directly with the target proof.
+So this expansion needs to be done in VinegarWrap, and potentially retro-fit into VinegarStep via a hash or some other mechanism.

 ### Vinegar architecture and development plan

-The implementaiton is suggested to be done in the `proof-systems` repository directly.
-This will create, de facto, a proving system that is quite similar to Pickles (written in `mina` repo in ocaml), which is intenional.
+The implementation is suggested to be done in the `proof-systems` repository directly.
+This will create, de facto, a proving system that is quite similar to Pickles (written in `mina` repo in ocaml), which is intentional.

 The plan for vinegar is as follows:
 1. Move the necessary Pickles datatypes (such as `MessagesForNextStep` and so on) into `proof-systems`